Åland representation in the Parliament of Finland

 Åland is represented by a single seat in the Parliament of Finland.
-Whilst the rest of Parliament is elected by proportional representation in multi-member constituencies, the islands have a single-member constituency, in effect making elections for Åland's representative to Parliament a first-past-the-post (FPTP) election.
-In the event the Åland seat becomes vacant, a replacement is chosen as in other electoral districts (using the d'Hondt method), with one key difference: if a replacement is not available, a new election for the seat must be held as soon as possible.
-During other elections, such as presidential elections or elections for the European Parliament, the entire country of Finland, including Åland, forms a single electoral district.
+While the rest of the parliament is elected by proportional representation in multi-member constituencies, Åland forms its own single-member constituency.
+Elections for Åland’s representative therefore follow a first-past-the-post (FPTP) model.

+If the Åland seat becomes vacant, a replacement is selected using the d'Hondt method.
+If no replacement candidate is available, a new election must be held.
+In other elections, such as presidential elections or elections to the European Parliament, Finland, including Åland, forms a single electoral district.

 History

-The Islands first gained their own seat in 1948, since when they have been represented by the Åland Coalition, an alliance formed by all major political parties in Åland to contest national elections.
-They usually sit with the Swedish People's Party in parliament.
+Åland gained its own parliamentary seat in 1948.
+Since then, the islands have been represented by the Åland Coalition, an alliance of the major political parties in Åland formed to contest national elections.
+In parliament, the representative usually sits with the Swedish People's Party.